In Memoriam

 While at Motorola, Davis also worked on the Pierre Auger Project, an international effort to study the highest energy cosmic rays.
 Under special assignment, he acted as research liaison between Dr. J. Cronin, University of Chicago Physics Department (Nobel Laureate), and Robert Galvin, former Motorola CEO and current Director Emeritus of the Motorola Board of Directors.
 Together, they designed a fixed wireless LAN data collection system for the Auger Project’s sixty-mile diameter extensive air shower detection system.

-Davis now works as an independent consultant via Paladin Science/Engineering, a technical staff member of General Dynamics Advanced Information Systems, and a payload architect with Orbital Sciences Corp.
-He has published more than 50 technical articles, three non-technical articles, and three book chapters, and has 48 patents in topics covering systems design, circuit design, device design, and optoelectronic packaging.
+Davis worked as an independent consultant via Paladin Science/Engineering, a technical staff member of General Dynamics Advanced Information Systems, and a payload architect with Orbital Sciences Corp.
+He published more than 50 technical articles, authored Quantum Void: The Mystery of Empty Space, and had 48 patents in topics covering systems design, circuit design, device design, and optoelectronic packaging.